NelsonManuelGM/django-core/README.md

 # django-core
-A basic multi-purpose django application following an exhagonal architecture
+A basic multi-purpose django application following an hexagonal architecture